 Child Comfort

-The Elite is super comfy for passengers with one of the top scores for child comfort in the group.
+The Elite is super comfy for passengers, with one of the group's top scores for child comfort.

-This pack has enough features for child comfort that most passengers should be able to rest easy on adventures.
+This pack has enough features for child comfort that most passengers should be able to rest easily while heading out for an outing.

 This pack has a removable face rest/drool pad (above left) that attaches with snaps (above right) and has a slight slant for better napping.
 It seems to be a good angle for napping.